jyo3003/ScoreCraft/README.md

 #### Installation Steps:

-1. Install Node.js: Visit the [Node.js website](https://nodejs.org/) and download the appropriate installer for your operating system.
+1. Install Node.js: Visit the [Node.js website](https://nodejs.org/en/download) and download the appropriate installer for your operating system.
 Follow the installation instructions.

+    Open the terminal and run the following

+    # verifies the right Node.js version is in the environment

+    node -v # should print `v20.12.2`

+    # verifies the right NPM version is in the environment

+    npm -v # should print `10.5.0`

 2. Install React: Once Node.js is installed, open a terminal and run the following command to install React globally:

-    npm install -g create-react-app
+    npm i -g react

 ### 2. Java and Spring Boot (Backend)